Col du Tourmalet (Hautes Pyrenees, France)

 Col de Peyresourde

-This tour offers the chance to discover the most beautiful passes of the Pyrenees but also the gorges, cirques and pretty towns where life is good: Bagnères-de-Luchon and Lourdes.
+This 2-days tour offers the chance to discover the main passes of the Pyrenees but also the gorges, cirques and pretty towns where life is good: Bagnères-de-Luchon and Lourdes.

 Ref : 568